Home

 Companies show the changes in the retained earnings account from period to period on the statement of retained earnings.

-Net profits and losses are the primary economic activity that affects the retained earnings account.
-In fact, for most companies retained earnings makes up the most significant portion of stockholders equity.
+Net profits and losses are the primary economic activity that affects the retained earnings account, and for most companies retained earnings makes up the most significant portion of stockholders equity.

 Percentage of Retained Earnings to Stockholders Equity